JanSkvaril/LightFieldParticleSystem/README.md

 ```
 `--recursive` flag is required, because repository contains two submodules
 ## Compile
 For compilation you must have cmake installed.
 Program was compilled by `Visual Studio Community 2022` compiler on windows and `GPP` on linux.
-At least OpenGL 4.X must be installed and it must supported by your GPU.
+At least OpenGL 4.X must be installed and it must be supported by your GPU.

 ### Windows
 Majority of development of this thesis was done in Visual Studio 2022 with C++ extention.